Grief and Loss

 Take care of yourself physically

 When grieving, it is very important to keep up your strength.
-Make sure you’re going to bed at a reasonable time.
-Eat regularly and keep those meals healthy and balanced.
+Eat healthy, balanced meals and make sure you are going to bed at a reasonable time.
 Give your body the energy it needs to heal.

-When you think you are ready, make plans for things that you enjoy, such as spending time with friends or taking a small vacation.
+When you think you are ready, make plans for things that you enjoy, such as taking a yoga class, going for a walk, and spending time with friends.
 Give yourself something to look forward to, and do your best to get back to living your life.

 Focus on survival and hope